Devastating Wildfires in Hawaii: Chaos and Destruction as People Flee into the Sea

 Which: via REUTERS

 Satellite photos from the space agency Nasa appeared to show flames in large parts of the center of the former whaling town.
-Photos of burnt down buildings could also be seen on social media.
+Photos of burnt down buildings might also be seen on social media.
 Governor Josh Green broke off a private trip and wanted to arrive back in Hawaii on Wednesday.
 He spoke of a “terrible catastrophe”.
 Travel to Maui has been discouraged.
 “This is not a safe place,” Deputy Governor Sylvia Luke warned.
 They wanted to keep tourists away with an emergency declaration.

 Eyewitnesses described apocalyptic scenes in the town on the west of the island.
 Four emergency shelters were opened for evacuees, and according to Mayor Bissen, more than 2,100 people spent the night there.
 An estimated 2,000 travelers were stranded at Maui Airport on Wednesday morning, and flights were canceled.
 Thousands of homes and businesses were without power.